borodust/borodust.github.io/_posts/2017-05-02-lisp-delivery.md

 (defun main (args)
-  ;; load and parse configuration we passed as an argument to the executable (awesome-game:load-configuration (second args)) (awesome-game:initialize-world))
+  ;; load and parse configuration we passed as an argument to the executable (awesome-game:load-configuration (second args))
+  ;; optionally, one can extract current working directory with uiop ;; if startup scripts (.sh or .bat) mentioned earlier are used ;; it will return a directory that contains those scripts (awesome-game:set-current-working-directory (uiop:getcwd)) (awesome-game:initialize-world))
 ```

 Now put an executable, .sh or .bat script, assets and a configuration file into an archive and
 ***Ship it!***